KusionStack/kusionstack.io/versioned_docs/version-v0.10/operating/manuals/collaset.md

 ......
 ```

-2 new PVCs with `2Gi` storage are created with different hash values.
+There are 2 new PVCs with `2Gi` storage created with different hash values.

 ``` shell
 $ kubectl -n default edit cls foo